Online Learning Guided Curvature Approximation: A Quasi-Newton Method with Global Non-Asymptotic Superlinear Convergence: Proof of Theorem

 which proves \eqref{eq:surrogate_loss}. \end{itemize} Finally, from the update rule of $\vw_{t+1}$, for any $\vx\in \mathcal{C} \subset \mathcal{B}_R(0)$ we have $ \langle\vw_t-\rho\tilde{\vg}_t-\vw_{t+1}, \vw_{t+1}-\vx\rangle \geq 0 $, which further implies that

 This proves the second inequality in \eqref{eq:regret_reduction}. \end{proof}

-Next, we present the following lemma showing a smooth property of the loss function $\ell_k$.
-This will be the key to proving a constant upper bound on the cumulative loss incurred by Subroutine~\ref{alg:hessian_approx}. \begin{lemma} Recall the loss function $\ell_k$ defined in \eqref{eq:loss_of_Hessian}.
+Next, we present the following lemma showing a smooth property of the loss function $\ell_k$. {It is similar to the standard inequality $\frac{1}{2L_1} \|\nabla g (\vx)\|^2 \leq g(\vx) - g^* $ for a $L_1$-smooth function $g$, where $g^*$ denotes the minimum of $g$.} This will be the key to proving a constant upper bound on the cumulative loss incurred by Subroutine~\ref{alg:hessian_approx}. \begin{lemma} Recall the loss function $\ell_k$ defined in \eqref{eq:loss_of_Hessian}.
 For $k\in \mathcal{B}$, we have

 Moreover, for any $\mB\in \mathbb{S}^d$, it holds that

 where $\|\cdot\|_F$ and $\|\cdot\|_{*}$ denote the Frobenius norm and the nuclear norm, respectively. \end{lemma} \begin{proof} The expression in \eqref{eq:gradient} follows from direct calculation.
 The first inequality in \eqref{eq:gradient_norm_bound} follows from the fact that $\|\mA\|_F \leq \|\mA\|_*$ for any matrix $\mA\in \mathbb{S}^d$.
 For the second inequality, note that